 The NBCC tells you what to do, but the commentary tells you why you’re doing it.
 It provides the context, the background research, and the practical clarification needed to apply the code’s wind provisions correctly and confidently.

 Next time you start a project, don’t just jump to the equations.
 Open up Commentary I and start with the flowchart.
 You’ll find it’s not just extra reading—it’s an essential part of your structural engineering toolkit.
-And if you enjoyed this look into the wind commentary, you may appreciate our similar dive into the “why” behind NBCC’s snow load factors.
+And if you found this look into the wind commentary useful, you may appreciate our similar dive into the “why” behind NBCC’s snow load factors.

 Disclaimer: This blog post is for informational purposes only and should not be taken as specific engineering advice.
 Always consult the latest edition of the National Building Code of Canada and relevant CSA standards for your projects.